The four-step guide to measuring employee engagement

 Every organisation should have an inclusive work environment if they want to retain their employees.

 At the bare minimum, an inclusive culture is a safe environment where everyone respects and supports each other.
 On top of that, you want to create a sense of belonging among teams.
-This'll lead to more transparent communication and allow you to be proactive in solving any issues that might crop up.
+This will lead to more transparent communication and allow you to be proactive in solving any issues that might crop up.

 Employee feedback is key here.
 Asking questions about how safe and included your employees feel at work is an effective method of measuring the health of your company’s culture.
 One way of doing this is as part of anonymous engagement surveys.